 If a student has an approved housing accommodation need that would necessitate a space in Independent Living (South Apartments, Gateways, or Bucknell West), Housing Services would provide an individual assignment for that student, but not provide the specific location (i.e. apartment number) until the Room Draw process has been completed.

-Students with an approved housing accommodation need will also receive a lottery number for Room Draw.
+Students with an approved housing accommodation need will also receive a time slot for Room Draw.
 If a student decides to proceed through room draw and selects a housing assignment, the previous assignment provided by Housing Services will be replaced by the selected assignment.
 Proceeding through Room Draw would allow the student the opportunity to select a space that met their need and their desire to live with friends.

 After Room Draw has concluded, a student is able to request a room change to a different space on campus.
 Typically, students are looking to upgrade to a different space they could not acquire during the selection process.
 For example, a group of students may have chosen a Gateway apartment because the South Apartments were all taken.
 The group can complete a room change request and if a South Apartment becomes available, they would be switched to that apartment.
-The submitted Room Change Requests forms are processed in class year and lottery number order.
+The submitted Room Change Requests forms are processed in class year and time slot order.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.